aws/karpenter-provider-aws/website/content/en/preview/upgrade/v1beta1-reference.md

 ---
-title: "Karpenter Upgrade Reference"
+title: "v1beta1 Upgrade Reference"
-linkTitle: "Karpenter Upgrade Reference"
+linkTitle: "v1beta1 Upgrade Reference"
 weight: 10
 description: >
   API information for upgrading Karpenter
 ---

-Significant changes to the Karpenter APIs and various compatibility issues have been introduced in Karpenter v0.32.
+Significant changes to the Karpenter APIs have been introduced in Karpenter v0.32.x.
 In this release, Karpenter APIs have advanced to v1beta1, in preparation for Karpenter v1 in the near future.
 The v1beta1 changes are meant to simplify and improve ease of use of those APIs, as well as solidify the APIs for the v1 release.
 Use this document as a reference to the changes that were introduced in the current release and as a guide to how you need to update the manifests and other Karpenter objects you created in previous Karpenter releases.

-The [Karpenter Upgrade Guide}(]({{< relref "upgrade-guide" >}}) steps you through the process of upgrading Karpenter for the latest release.
+The [Upgrade Guide]({{< relref "upgrade-guide" >}}) steps you through the process of upgrading Karpenter for the latest release.
-For a more general understanding of Karpenter compatibility issues, see the ({{< relref "#compatibility" >}}) section of this document.
+For a more general understanding of Karpenter's compatibility, see the [Compatibility Document]({{< relref "compatibility" >}}).

 # Karpenter Migration Information

 Use the information below to help migrate your Karpenter v1alpha assets to v1beta1.

 ### Custom Resource Definition (CRD) Upgrades

 Karpenter ships with a few Custom Resource Definitions (CRDs).
-Starting with v0.32, CRDs representing Provisioners (karpenter.sh_provisioners.yaml), Machines (karpenter.sh_machines.yaml) and AWS Node Templates (karpenter.k8s.aws_awsnodetemplates.yaml) are replaced by those for Node Pools, Node Claims, and EC2 Node classes, respectively.
+Starting with v0.32.0, CRDs representing Provisioners, Machines, and AWS Node Templates are replaced by those for Node Pools, Node Claims, and EC2 Node classes, respectively.
 You can find these CRDs on [Karpenter APIs CRD](https://github.com/aws/karpenter/tree/main/pkg/apis/crds) page.

 The [Karpenter Upgrade Guide}(]({{< relref "upgrade-guide" >}}) describes how to install the new CRDs using `kubectl`.
 However, you can instead install those CRDs as an independent helm chart [karpenter-crd](https://gallery.ecr.aws/karpenter/karpenter-crd), that can be used by Helm to manage the lifecycle of these CRDs.
 See [source](https://github.com/aws/karpenter/blob/main/charts/karpenter-crd) for the source code,